Virginia marijuana laws

 Yes, but it had no dispensaries and offered no products prior to 2020.
-In fall 2020, registered patients will be able to buy oils, capsules, patches, and lozenges at two of the state’s five medical dispensaries.
+Starting in late 2020, registered patients were able to buy oils, capsules, patches, and lozenges at the state’s medical dispensaries.

 Can you get a medical card with a felony in Virginia?

 Some states allow felons to get medical marijuana cards, some don’t.
 Since Virginia does not have a regulated system for medical marijuana, it is up to the medical professional to make the recommendation.

 Can you get a medical card for anxiety in Virginia?